Special Requirements

 (added using the Survey Plan form)

-Valid date formats are listed in the Table of Date formats.
+Valid date formats are listed in the Table of Date Formats for the Special Requirement.
 A date chooser is available in APT.

 Multiple BETWEEN Special Requirements may be specified on a survey plan step.